Strawberries in Pregnancy – Causes, Benefits and Recipes

 3. Third Trimester

-There is limited research on the consumption of strawberry in pregnancy third trimester .
-However, research suggests that it is generally safe for women to continue consuming strawberries as part of their pregnancy diet during the third trimester.
+There is limited research on the consumption of strawberry in pregnancy third trimester.
+However, research suggests that it is generally safe for women to continue consuming strawberries as part of their pregnancy diet during the third trimester (1).
 The baby undergoes significant growth and development during this phase, and proper nutrition is essential.
 The third trimester of pregnancy can afford no risks, especially concerning the diet.
-Hence, if Consuming strawberries in this phase, ensure all your medical counsellors have passed it with a green tick.
+Hence, if consuming strawberries in this phase, ensure all your medical counsellors have passed it with a green tick.
 Strawberries are highly acidic, which can cause hormonal and gut imbalances.

 Nutritional Value of Strawberries

-The nutrients that are present in a single cup of strawberries are distributed in quite an effective manner to provide an all-rounded nutrition choice for a pregnant woman.
+The nutrients that are present in 100 grams of raw strawberries are distributed in quite an effective manner to provide a well-rounded nutritional choice for a pregnant woman.

 Craving strawberries during pregnancy is not uncommon and can be attributed to various factors.
 Here are some possible reasons for craving strawberries during pregnancy:

-• Nutrient deficiency: Cravings often indicate that the body lacks certain nutrients.
-Strawberries are abundant in essential vitamins.
-Hence, craving strawberries could be the body’s way of meeting its nutrient needs.
+- Nutrient deficiency: Cravings often indicate that the body lacks certain nutrients.
+Strawberries are abundant in essential vitamins, including vitamin C. Hence, craving strawberries could be the body’s way of meeting its nutrient needs (3).

-• Hormonal changes: During pregnancy, the body undergoes significant hormonal changes that can affect appetite and taste preferences.
-Some women may experience a heightened sense of taste and smell, making them more sensitive to certain flavors and textures.
+- Hormonal changes: During pregnancy, the body undergoes significant hormonal changes that can affect appetite and taste preferences.
+Some women may experience a heightened sense of taste and smell, making them more sensitive to certain flavours and textures.
 Strawberries are sweet and tangy, which may particularly appeal to some pregnant women.

 Overall, craving strawberries during pregnancy is normal and can be attributed to various factors, including nutrient deficiencies, hormonal changes, psychological factors, hydration, and genetic predisposition.

-Strawberries are a seasonal fruit, and it is essential that you eat them during the season they are widely available in.
+Strawberries are a seasonal fruit, and it is essential that you eat them during the season they are widely available.
+Listed below are some benefits of strawberry for pregnant women:

 1. Taking Care of the Heart

-Various studies have shown that strawberries contain certain substances that reduce bad cholesterol within the body and reduce plaque in the arteries.
+Various studies have shown that strawberries contain substances that reduce bad cholesterol and plaque in the arteries.
 Thus, consuming strawberries reduces your chances of suffering from any heart-related problems and helps you stay in good health.

 2. Improving Eyesight

-Vitamin A is present in high quantities within strawberries.
-It works on the cornea and retina of the eyes, strengthening them, and consequently protecting the eyesight, while reducing the chances of age-related blindness or even cataract from occurring.
+Vitamin A is present in high quantities in strawberries.
+It works on the cornea and retina of the eyes, strengthening them and thereby protecting eyesight while reducing the risk of age-related blindness or even cataracts.

 3. Boosting Immunity

 The levels of Vitamin C in strawberries are substantial as well.
-These work towards strengthening the immunity system of the body, preventing numerous infections.
+These work towards strengthening the immune system of the body, preventing numerous infections.

 4. Reducing Effects of Ageing

 The toxins in the body result in internal damage and speed up ageing.
-The various nutrients of strawberries help repair damage, thus keep ageing in check.
+The various nutrients of strawberries help repair damage, thus keeping ageing in check.

 5. Vitamin C

 Loss of red blood cells increases your risk of developing anaemia.
-Eating foods high in vitamin C, like strawberries, promotes greater iron absorption to create red blood cells.
+Eating foods high in vitamin C, like strawberries, promotes greater iron absorption to create red blood cells (4).
+Vitamin C helps absorb non‑heme iron well from plant foods (5).

 6. Minerals